TheRobotCarlson/hypervise/design.md

         1.) split on all list items
         2.) split on discrete variables
         3.) split on continous variables
-    - as points come in, split regions based on "expected outcome"
+    - as points come in, split regions based on "expected improvement"[2]
         - methods to balance exploration vs exploitation and prevent exploring regions already
         - split region is determined by probability that a higher solution is within the region
             - region "score" is average of objective score, weighted by the probability distribution
-            - probabilit
+    - partitions are stored in the database with each node so data isn't loaded into memory during evaluation.
+Also allows data to be stored with each node

 #### searching algorithm
 - hybrid of swarm optimization, hill climbing, random intialization